by Megan Stals

 What are Bitcoin ETFs?

-Spot Bitcoin ETFs intend to track the spot price of Bitcoin, aiming to capture the live price of the cryptocurrency.
-They can be bought and sold like other types of ETFs on investing platforms.
-However, the underlying assets of these ETFs, Bitcoins, are not regulated and the usual protections associated with traditional ETFs do not apply to the underlying Bitcoins.
+Bitcoin ETFs intend to track the spot price of Bitcoin, aiming to capture the live price of the cryptocurrency in an investment vehicle available on stock markets.
+They can be bought and sold like any other type of exchange-traded fund on an investing platform.

 How to buy Bitcoin ETFs in Australia